WORKRAMP CLOUD SERVICES SUBSCRIPTION AGREEMENT

 5.4 Feedback.
 To the extent that Customer or its Authorized Users provide any recommendations, suggestions, proposals, ideas, improvements, or other feedback regarding the Services or Documentation (“Feedback”), Customer hereby grants WorkRamp an irrevocable, perpetual, royalty-free, license to use, incorporate, and further develop such Feedback without any restrictions or attribution.

 5.5 Content Marketplace.
-If the Order indicates that Customer has purchased a subscription to use the Content Marketplace materials (“Materials”), WorkRamp hereby grants Customer during the Subscription Term, a non-exclusive, non-transferable (except to a successor-in-interest as set forth in this Agreement), revocable license or sublicense to use the Cloud Services to: (a) access and use the Materials at the Usage Levels set forth in the Order and (b) download and modify the Materials to be used exclusively via the Cloud Services.
-To the extent that the Materials have specific additional terms and conditions associated with their use, Customer agrees to comply with such additional terms and conditions with respect to such Materials and such additional terms and conditions will govern in the case of any conflict with this Section 5.5.
-Any use of the Materials outside of the scope of this Agreement shall constitute a material breach of this Agreement.
-Notwithstanding the foregoing, the Materials are (1) subject to change by WorkRamp in its sole discretion, from time to time without prior notice and (2) are intended for information purposes and neither WorkRamp nor its licensors make any representation or warranty regarding the suitability of the Materials or that the Materials will meet Customer’s requirements or intended purposes.
-Moreover, information contained in the Materials will not be construed as providing legal or other advice.
-WorkRamp makes will not be liable for Customer’s reliance or use of such Materials.
+If the Order indicates that Customer has purchased a subscription to use the Content Materials, WorkRamp hereby grants Customer during the Subscription Term, a non-exclusive, non-transferable (except to a successor-in-interest as set forth in this Agreement), revocable license or sublicense to use the Cloud Services to: (a) access and use the Content Materials at the Usage Levels set forth in the Order and (b) download and modify the Content Materials to be used exclusively via the Cloud Services.
+WorkRamp does not make any representation or warranty regarding the accuracy or suitability of the Content Materials or that the Content Materials will meet Customer’s requirements or intended purposes.
+Furthermore, information contained in the Content Materials should not be construed as providing legal advice and WorkRamp shall not be liable for Customer’s reliance on the Content Materials.
+To the extent that the Content Providers have specific additional terms and conditions associated with their use, Customer agrees to comply with such additional terms and conditions and such conditions will govern in the case of any conflict with this Section 5.5.
+Any use of the Content Materials outside of the scope of this Agreement shall constitute a material breach of this Agreement.

 6.1 Definition of Confidential Information.
 “Confidential Information” means all information disclosed by a Party (“Disclosing Party”) to the other Party (“Receiving Party”), whether orally or in writing, that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information and the circumstances of disclosure.
 Confidential Information of Customer includes Customer Data, Confidential Information of WorkRamp includes the Services and Confidential Information of each Party includes the terms and conditions of this Agreement and all Orders (including pricing), as well as business and marketing plans, technology and technical information, product plans and designs, and business processes disclosed by such Party.
 However, Confidential Information does not include any information that (a) is or becomes generally known to the public without breach of any obligation owed to the Disclosing Party, (b) was known to the Receiving Party prior to its disclosure by the Disclosing Party without breach of any obligation owed to the Disclosing Party, (c) is received from a third party without breach of any obligation owed to the Disclosing Party, or (d) was independently developed by the Receiving Party.